 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This gluten free cornbread is made with honey and is moist, perfectly sweet, and tender.
-Delicious with chili, it’s easy and quick to throw together and is made with healthier ingredients, like honey and gluten free flour.
+This gluten-free cornbread is made with honey and is super moist, perfectly sweet, and tender.
+It’s easy to throw together, and it goes amazingly with smoked meats, BBQ, fried chicken, and chili!

-• It’s so easy and quick to make, you just need 30 minutes and a handful of pantry staples.
+• It’s remarkably easy and quick to make, requiring just 30 minutes and a handful of pantry staples.

 Baked cornbread in a white dish